elindgr1/Final-Project---Tic-Tac-Toe/README.md

   end
 ```

 The `play` method does all the work of playing one game of tictactoe.
-It should open the game with `'Starting tic-tac-toe...'`.
+It should open the game with `Starting tic-tac-toe...`.
 It should ask the current player where to play.
-It should conclude the game with `'Player [player] wins.'` a
+It should call the game with `Player [player] wins.` (using string interpolation) or 'Tie game.' (if the game is tied).
+Finally, it should conclude every game with `Game over.`.

 ```ruby
   def play
     # implement
   end
 ```

+The `ask_player_for_move` loops until it gets a valid move from the current player, asking `Player [player]: Where would you like to play?` (using string interpolation).
+Delegate to the corresponding `Board` method.
 ```ruby
   def ask_player_for_move
     # implement
   end
 ```

+The `next_player` should alternate the current player, but only when the current player has completed a valid move and the game hasn't ended.
 ```ruby
   def next_player
     # implement
   end
 ```

+##### The tictactoe.rb file

+There is nothing to implement in the _tictactoe.rb_ file.
+It just creates a new `Game` and calls its `play` method.